The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ## Troubleshooting Problems

+This section shows you how to troubleshoot commonly occurring problems with the flow or any of the underlying application tools.

 ### Global router debug tools

 The global router(FastRoute) has a few useful functionalities to understand high congestion issues in the designs.
-We describe them below.

 Congestion heatmap can be used on any design, whether it has congestion or not.
 Viewing congestion explained [here](#Using-Heat-Maps).